 - Use your finger to poke a hole in the center of the cupcake, pressing the center cake down and creating a hole for your filling (be sure your hands are clean or wear gloves!).

-- Use a small paring knife to cut a hole in the center of your cupcake, removing the middle cake so your filling has lots of space.
+- Use a small paring knife to cut a hole in the center of your cupcake, removing the middle part to create space for the filling.

 - An apple corer is the perfect size to take out the center of your cupcakes and is fairly inexpensive.
 Press the apple corer into the center of the cupcake and then twist it upward, removing the middle cake.

-When you make a hole in your cupcake for the filling, try to leave a little cake at the bottom rather than removing the center cake all the way down to the paper.
-Having a solid cake base at the bottom will help your cupcake hold its shape and also give the filling something to rest on.
+When you make a hole in your cupcake for the filling, leave a little cake at the bottom rather than removing the center cake all the way down to the paper.
+Having a solid cake base at the bottom helps your cupcake hold its shape and also gives the filling something to rest on.

 When using a more firm filling, such as cookie dough, you can make the hole a little bigger and use a bit more filling.

-Keep in mind that you are making a cupcake and still want the cake to be the number one component in the dessert- don’t remove so much cake that it no longer qualifies as a cupcake!
+Keep in mind that you’re making a cupcake and still want the cake to be the number one component in the dessert, so don’t remove so much that it no longer qualifies as a cupcake!

 Keep the Cake

-When you remove cake from the center of the cupcake in order to make a hole for your filling, don’t discard the cake!
-You can use the cake later on to “seal” the filling in the cupcake (which will be covered later in this article!) or you can eat the cake centers.
+When you remove the cake from the center of the cupcake to make a hole for your filling, don’t discard the cake!

 Fill the Cupcakes

-Now that your cupcakes are prepped and you have chosen your filling, time to get into the details on how to actually fill the cupcake.
-No problem!
+Now that your cupcakes are prepped and you have chosen your filling, time to get into the details on how to actually fill them!

 1 – Pastry Bag